 The park is located in western North Dakota, in the same area as the Bakken Formation, a major source of domestic oil production.
 The oil boom in the Bakken has brought numerous environmental threats to the area, including significant air pollution from the venting and flaring of natural gas.
 This air pollution is already impacting Theodore Roosevelt National Park, exacerbating respiratory problems for visitors and causing haziness that clouds previously crystal-clear vistas.
 Increasing fossil fuel and industrial development around the park also brings light pollution and odors, and discourages visitors.

-ELPC is challenging the siting of Meridian Energy’s proposed Davis Refinery, an oil refinery that would be built just 3 miles outside Theodore Roosevelt National Park.
+ELPC challenged the siting of Meridian Energy’s proposed Davis Refinery, an oil refinery that would be built just 3 miles outside Theodore Roosevelt National Park.
 ELPC and its allies brought a lawsuit in 2018 challenging the deeply flawed air permit for the facility.
 Meridian Energy also told investors and regulators that the refinery would be capable of refining 55,000 barrels of oil per day which triggers a siting review by the North Dakota Public Service Commission.
 Meridian refused to undergo that siting review causing ELPC to bring a complaint before the Commission.
 Suddenly, Meridian Energy changed its tune claiming that the refinery would actually be 10% smaller than originally planned so no siting permit would be necessary.
 Meridian provided no evidence that it had actually changed its plans.
-This legal challenge went all the way up to the North Dakota Supreme Court, and ELPC is awaiting that Court’s decision.
+This legal challenge went all the way up to the North Dakota Supreme Court, where we unfortunately lost (not without strong dissent from the Chief Justice).
+But we didn’t back down from this important fight.

 Defending Common-sense Methane Standards